Skip to main content

 Salary Configuration

-You can control exactly what goes into the salary figure used for analysis:
+You control exactly what goes into the salary figure used for analysis:

-• FTE adjustment — Salaries are adjusted for full-time equivalence before analysis
+• FTE adjustment — salaries are adjusted for full-time equivalence before analysis so part-time and full-time employees are compared fairly

 Analysis Modes

-Pure Blinder-Oaxaca regression based on data and enabled pay factors only.
+Statistical Mode (default) — Pure Blinder-Oaxaca regression based on your data and enabled pay factors only.
 No manual adjustments.
-This is what you use for standard reporting.
+This is the right mode for standard compliance reporting — it gives you a clean, objective baseline.

-This mode incorporates documented justifications — approved business reasons for individual pay differences recorded by managers or HR.
-The system adjusts salaries by justified amounts before running the regression.
+Justification-Aware Mode — This mode incorporates documented justifications: approved business reasons for individual pay differences recorded by managers or HR.
+The system adjusts salaries by justified amounts before running the regression, then shows what gap remains after both statistical factors and documented reasons are accounted for.
+It tracks documentation coverage, addressed vs. unaddressed gaps, and overall compliance readiness.

-At the tier level, Evenpay also calculates a justification-adjusted gap: the raw gap minus documented justifications, floored at zero.
-This gives you an operational view that combines statistical analysis with your documented evidence.
+At the grade level, Evenpay also calculates a justification-adjusted gap: the raw gap minus documented justifications, floored at zero.
+This gives you a combined operational view that's useful for tracking remediation progress over time.

 Alert Thresholds

-Evenpay flags gaps at configurable severity levels: low, medium, high, and critical.
-You can set the percentage thresholds for each level and define the minimum group sizes required for a comparison to be flagged.
+Evenpay flags gaps automatically at configurable severity levels: low, medium, high, and critical.
+You set the percentage thresholds for each level and define the minimum group sizes required for a comparison to be flagged.
+This means you're always aware of the most pressing issues without having to check the analysis manually.

 Metric